AI LEMONADE STAND

 AI is a collaborator, not an oracle.

-Most people come to AI expecting the right answer.
+Most kids come to AI expecting the right answer.
 It's a thinking partner.
 Bring nothing, get nothing worth keeping.

 02